 Ambulancezorg Nederland is the number one sector organisation for ambulance care.
 The organisation offers various types of support to the Regional Ambulance Services (RAVs), ambulance organisations and the professionals who work there.

-The sector’s macro budget is more than 431 million euros.
+The sector’s macro budget is about 525 million euros.
 Ambulance care is financed from health insurance premiums for which the Dutch Healthcare Authority (NZa) determines the policy rules.
 The Regional Ambulance Services conclude production agreements with health insurers.

 In late 2008, the Ambulance Care Act (WAZ) came into force.
 As a result, the management and financing of care are now combined.
 The Act provides that the minister is responsible for issuing permits to the Regional Ambulance Services.
 The Netherlands has opted for a system in which a specialised nurse and an ambulance driver together provide the care.
 They work on the basis of protocols.